-The Grantee will be reimbursed on an annual basis for the annual inspection of licensed campgrounds.
+The Grantee will be reimbursed on a quarterly basis for the annual inspection of licensed campgrounds that were completed during the quarter.
 The agreement amount is provided in item F. Reimbursement Schedule.
 All requests for payment must be submitted by the Grantee to the State as described in item F. Reimbursement Schedule.